jentic/jentic-openapi-tools/packages/jentic-openapi-validator-redocly/README.md

 - `redocly_path`: Path to Redocly CLI executable
 - `ruleset_path`: Path to a custom ruleset file (optional)
 - `timeout`: Maximum execution time in seconds
 - `allowed_base_dir`: Optional base directory for path security validation.
 When set, all document and ruleset paths are validated to be within this directory, providing defense against path traversal attacks.
+When `None` (default), only file extension validation is performed (no base directory containment check).
 Recommended for web services or untrusted input (optional)

 **Methods:**